jspecify/jspecify/README.md

 Upon the release we'll advertise the project a bit more widely than we have been so far.
 We're working to make sure it's worth your time to learn about.

-## How to build

-Run `./gradlew` to build artifacts, or `./gradlew publishToMavenLocal` to install artifacts to your Local Maven Repository.

-(Temporary?)
-After updating `.java` files, use

-`./gradlew javadoc && rsync -a --delete build/docs/javadoc/ docs/static/docs/api`

-to update the static hosted generated files.